symoon521/symoon521/README.md

 # 💫 About Me:
-I'm just a girl in search of knowledge.
+I'm just a boy in search of knowledge.

 ## 🌐 Socials: